UTSCCSCC01/finalprojectf22-crunch-time/doc/sprint2/PB.md

 ### 25. As a logged in user and the owner of a group, I want to be able to set a group picture for the group so that when others are viewing the group page they can see a visual that captures what the group is about
 * The group picture will be seen when someone is viewing the group page mentioned above.

+### In progress:

+### 1. As a user, I want to be able to view the home page without needing to sign up and login, so that I can navigate through the site and determine if the site offers the services I need
+* The home page should have a navigation bar with clickable links that allow users to visit other pages like contacts, about, and FAQ
+* Should contain a visible button for login/sign up
+* Should contain visuals and descriptions that give the user a clear description of the services on the site

+### 7. As a logged in user, I want to be able to logout by clicking a "logout" button on any of the pages and be sent to the homepage for all users so that I can keep my account information secure
+* The redirected homepage should be the general one, where users don’t have to be logged in to access
+* "logout" button should be in the navigation bar and always accesible for logged in users

+### 11. As a logged in user, I want to be able to search for my desired sports (physical and e-sports) so that I can find a group of individuals with similar preferences to play the sport with.
+* Users should be able to search for their desired sport through a search bar
+* Users will then have the option to create/join group for their searched sport